Pot is becoming a high-tech agribusiness, and that's weird for some marijuana growers

 The New West Summit, now in its fourth year, aims to provide a forum where people can learn about some of the tech angles of the business.

-At the show, vendors tout products like the internet-enabled, phone-connected Stashaweigh "smart scale container" to track your marijuana usage and the SeedERP vending machine to let marijuana dispensaries sell products with based on weed's principle drug, THC.
-Plenty of attendees wear traditional Silicon Valley tech conference attire -- sport coat and khaki pants.
+At the show, vendors tout products like the internet-enabled, phone-connected Stashaweigh "smart scale container" to track your marijuana usage and the SeedERP vending machine to let marijuana dispensaries sell products based on weed's principle drug, THC.
+Plenty of attendees wear traditional Silicon Valley tech conference attire: sport coat and khaki pants.

 Panelists field questions about the lockup period for shareholders hoping to cash in on marijuana startup stock sales.
 And a drug-sniffing German shepherd patrolled the Marriott hotel in downtown Oakland where the conference took place, nipping any plans for psychoactive explorations in the bud.

-At the same time, marijuana's distinctive odor pervades the conference, and plenty of people hail from California's traditional marijuana industry, a business that dates back decades into countercultural, underground.
+At the same time, marijuana's distinctive odor pervades the conference, and plenty of people hail from California's traditional marijuana industry, a business that dates back decades into countercultural, underground circles.
 One of them is Swami Chaitanya, the "West Coast Cannabis Holy Man" who co-founded Swami Select.
 The licensed company grows marijuana "under sun, moon and stars" in the Emerald Triangle, northwest California's Humboldt, Mendocino and Trinity counties.

 The attendees may come from different backgrounds, but they share enthusiasm for marijuana one way or another.
-It's legal now for adults to smoke or otherwise consume it in nine states -- California, Washington, Massachusetts, Vermont, Oregon, Nevada, Maine, Alaska and Colorado -- and there's an optimistic vibe at the show it'll spread further.
+It's legal now for adults to smoke or otherwise consume it in nine states -- California, Washington, Massachusetts, Vermont, Oregon, Nevada, Maine, Alaska and Colorado -- and there's an optimistic vibe at the show that it'll spread further.

-Marijuana becomes legal in all of Canada on October 17, and the UK government is set to legalize medical marijuana, too.
+Marijuana becomes legal in all of Canada on Oct.17, and the UK government is set to legalize medical marijuana, too.
 Nobody seems overly concerned by the continuing federal disapproval of marijuana or by Attorney General Jeff Sessions' opinion that "Good people don't smoke marijuana."

-Tough Transition
+Tough transition

 Industrialization will bring us to marijuana's future, said Ed Rosenthal, the "guru of ganja" who co-founded High Times Magazine.
 He wrote "Ed Rosenthal's Marijuana Grower's Handbook," but now he argues in favor of greenhouses where robots plant and transplant marijuana plants.
-Optical systems will gude pruning lasers, he he predicted.
+Optical systems will guide pruning lasers, he predicted.

 "Every part of what you can do will be industrialized and should be industrialized," he said.
 It's like knitting sweaters: "The way you know it's handcrafted is the imperfections.
 The reason why humans have always gone to machines is because it provides better service than we can do ourselves."